Aham Sharma: Breakthrough via Mahabharat and beyond (2013–present)

 Sharma had his break through in 2013 with Mahabharat TV series on Star Plus, based on the Hindu epic of the same name, in which he performed as warrior Karna.
 It co-starred Shaheer Sheikh, Pooja Sharma, Saurabh Raj Jain among others.
 His acting gained him the Indian Telly Award for Best Supporting Actor award.

 In 2014, Sharma essayed Jass in the romantic drama film Karle Pyaar Karle.
 It was a box office disaster.
 In early-2015, he was finalised as the main lead for Swastik Productions's new project Dosti...
 Yaariyan...
 Manmarziyan, a television show on Star Plus.
 He portrayed the role of Arjun Mehra, a man with a hidden motif having various shades of constantly striving between good and bad in himself.

 Sharma began 2016 in 1962 My Country Land, a period film about the Indo-China War, featuring him as an Army Lance Naik who gets responsibility for mapping along the Indo-China border.
 In August 2016, he reteamed with Kapoor for the supernatural show Brahmarakshas on Zee TV wherein he enacted the character of Rishabh Srivastava, the main protagonist opposite Krystle D'Souza.
 Being a finite series, it culminated in February 2017.

+Personal life

+Sharma shares very little about his personal life.
+In an interview he revealed that he has been married and has two daughters with his wife.